Skip to content

 Final verdict: Jan vs Zapier

 Both Jan and Zapier are strong tools in the productivity space, but they serve different needs.
 Jan stands out for complete privacy, making it ideal for privacy-conscious users wanting a simple local ai chat app.
-Zapier differentiates with largest integration library, which benefits users focused on teams automating cross-app workflows.
+Zapier is best at largest integration library — particularly for teams focused on teams automating cross-app workflows.

-With a 0.2-point rating advantage and 2,156 reviews, Zapier has the edge in user satisfaction.
+Zapier scores higher on ToolChase.
 The best approach is to try Jan's free tier and Zapier's free tier to see which fits your specific workflow.

 Frequently asked questions